By Sol Gonzalez, on 28 April 2022

 Email marketing management programs provide plenty of information about your delivery rate, opening rate, clicks on links, total clicks, unique clicks, etc.

-To improve web traffic from email marketing, we recommend two best practices:
+To improve web traffic from email marketing, we recommend implementing the following best practices:

-- Make A/B tests with different versions of the same email to optimize factors such as subject, images, or the time when the emails are sent out.
+- Conduct A/B tests with different variations of the same email to optimize elements such as subject lines, images, or the timing of sending the emails.

 5. Social Networks

-This traffic source refers to visitors who arrive after clicking on a social media post.
+This traffic source refers to visitors who arrive after clicking on an organic social media post.
+In other words, posts that you have published on your profile, that have not come from paid ad campaigns on social media (Social Ads).
 You can distinguish between the different social networks and you can go deeper into the data on clicks and interactions.

 6. Paid Media

-This type of traffic refers to visitors who arrive after clicking on a pay-per-click ad on a social network.
+This type of traffic refers to visitors who land on your website by clicking on an ad on a social media platform.

 7. Paid Search